publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [2.4.1] - UNRELEASED  =

+* Fixed: Fix the assets URL when the plugin is not installed in a standard folder;

 = [2.4.0] - 2020-10-22 =

 * Fixed: Fix PHP notice on Ajax call after clicking a filter without typing anything in the calendar or content overview, #693;